Fdawgs/doc-conversion-service/README.md

 ### Standard deployment

 1. Navigate to the repo
-2. Run `yarn install` to install dependencies
+2. Run `yarn install --production` to install dependencies
 3. Make a copy of `.env.template` in the root directory and rename to `.env.production`
 4. Configure the application using the global variables in `.env.production`
 5. Run `yarn docs` to generate api documentation